silentwhaleluo/Database-Notes/SQL.md

 		- use to show distinct values
 		- NULLs are considered as same in GROUP BY
 		- SELECT with group by, the columsn must be part of GROUP BY clause or aggregate functions
+		- Use functions in WHERE may go down the performance

 	<a id = "having"></a>
 	- HAVING